Once you’ve decided graduate school is right for you, the next task is deciding which school and program will meet your needs.

 Alberta graduate faculties recommend prospective students consider the following when researching a graduate school and program:

-- website of institution you are planning to attend to obtain information regarding student services, library resources, policies, further funding information, and much more.
+- The website of the institution you are planning to attend to obtain information regarding student services, library resources, policies, further funding information, and much more.

 Choosing a Graduate School